07krW5Hnr5ghy/task-tracker/README.md

 ## Demo

-To view the calendar, open the `index.html` file in a browser.
+To view the task tracker, open the `index.html` file in a browser.

 ## Technologies